ibm-cloud-docs/discovery-data/upgrade.md

         -   Open the service page for your Plus plan service instance from the [IBM Cloud Resource list](https://cloud.ibm.com/resources){: external}.
         -   Click *Upgrade*.
         -   Choose the Enterprise plan, and then click *Save*.
         -   Give the upgrade process time to finish.

+            The time it takes to convert the plan varies depending on the amount of data in your existing Plus plan service instance.
+It takes at least 20 minutes and, for instances with large amounts of data, can take more than a day to complete.
+The {{site.data.keyword.cloud_notm}} page does not show progress information and doesn't indicate when the plan upgrade process is finished.
+To check whether the new plan is in effect, you must refresh the service instance overview page, and then check for the new plan name to be displayed in the *Plan* tile.

-            During the process, you can continue to submit search queries in your existing projects.
+            During the plan upgrade process, you can continue to submit search queries in your existing projects.
 However, avoid the following actions:

             -   Adding new projects or collections
             -   Deleting or changing existing collections, including adding documents, editing fields, and changing enrichment settings.